Falcons, Castles and Kilts: Five Family-Friendly Things To Do In Scotland

 The World Famous Taste of Scotland at Prestonfield

 The Scottish Banquet at Prestonfield in Edinburgh is a great experience to include on a Scottish vacation with an eye on history and culture, food and drink and camaraderie.
-Because our Kensington Tours Scotland Destination Expert knew that I wanted my kids to learn the country’s history and culture, she scheduled my family to enjoy a night of traditional Scottish dances and music, different types of whiskey for the adults, and delicious Scottish fare.
+Because our Kensington Tours Scotland Destination Expert knew that I wanted my kids to learn the country’s history and culture, she scheduled my family to enjoy a night of traditional Scottish dances and music, different types of whisky for the adults, and delicious Scottish fare.
 It was a pretty touristy experience, popular with travelers, and fun for kids.
 I recommend that guests who visit Prestonfield should arrive an hour early, because the hotel grounds are gorgeous and the bagpipe players make for great photos with the kids.

 Falconry at Gleneagles